stedavkle/ML-Bundesliga/README.rst

 What is our project about?
 ======
-We started this project to predict the results of games of the German Football Bundesliga.
-It started as that, but as this project is programmed modal it is possible to be used for any sport or league.
-You can see a glimpse of that, when you look at our implementation of the Basketball League NBA.
+This project was started as a university team project, the goal being to predict the outcomes of games in the german Premier-League, the Bundesliga.
+Being programmed in a modal and abstract manner, this algorithm features easy ways to tie in and predict various other sports, provided only that they feature a quantifiable way to track scores.
+One example of this flexibility is our already implemented adaptation of basketball, more specifically the US' NBA.

-But to be more precise, we wanted to use the data from past years and find clever algorithms and use machine learning models to predict game results as accurately as possible.
+To elaborate further on what this project is about: we wanted to utilize past data to find clever algorithms and machine learning models, striving to accurately predict future outcomes using the aforementioned models.

-We also wanted to enable a great user experience, that's why we were striving to make it very easy for the user to set all the possible variables themselves.
-You can now decide which teams you want to predict, which algorithm you want to use, with which data the models are trained and so on.

-We'll then give you probabilities of a home win, a draw and a guest win.
-With some models you can even get a prediction which exact score is most likely to be the end result.
+With more features however, came a more complex user interaction.
+As a means of counteracting this, we built a web based, streamlined User Interface to guide the user through this extensive selection process.
+Advanced settings in the UI are pre selected, allowing newer users to easily navigate, without needing detailed knowledge of the algorithms capabilities, while giving more experienced users direct access to fine tuned predictions.

+The resulting predictions are dependant on the algorithm used, simpler models merely return the chances for a draw or win for either team, whereas the more complex machine learning models may also give a concrete score predicted for the match.

-There is a lot more to see, so let's get started.
+There is a lot more to be discovered, so let's get started with the

 Visuals
 ======
 To give you a glimpse of our User Interface and how to navigate through, we decided to show you these two screenshots.
-First you can see our start screen.
-Here you can choose the sport, but it also shows, how we decided to include selection menus.
-Once you choose the sport, a button to continue will appear on the lower right side.
+The first of which shows our starting screen, where you select the sport you'd like to predict.
+As you can see, the selections take place over multiple pages, letting us hide unnecessary menus and display only those that we need for the selected sport and algorithm.
+To prevent incomplete inputs, the button to continue to the next site, only appears once a selection has been made.

 |start_screen|